Cuvieronius: Distribution and habitat

-According to a group of Brazilian mammalogists, many sites in South America referred to Cuvieronius actually refer to Notiomastodon, with many previous studies simply labeling fossils one or the other depending on location, with only localities definitely identified as Cuvieronius, the range now extends in the high Andes from Ecuador in the north, to Bolivia in the south, with the localities in the southern Andes in Chile and Argentina now thought to belong to Notiomastodon.
-The same group maintains that all the South American specimens represent the single species C. hyodon.
-By the end of the Pleistocene, the northern limit of the range of Cuvieronius was in Mexico and Central Texas.
-Remains found near the town of Hockley in Texas near Austin, which date to around 24,000 years BP, are the most recent findings north of Mexico.
+Many gomphothere remains in South America historically referred to Cuvieronius actually refer to Notiomastodon, with many previous studies simply labeling fossils one or the other depending on location.
+Considering only localities definitely identified as Cuvieronius, the range of Cuvieronius in South America is now considered to span the high Andes from Ecuador in the north, to Bolivia in the south, with the localities in the southern Andes in Chile and Argentina now thought to belong to Notiomastodon.
+Cuvieronius was extirpated from South America by the end of the Late Pleistocene, with its youngest dates on the continent being around 44,000 years ago, before the arrival of people.